d33pster/optioner/use-cases.md

 from sys import argv
 ```

-{: .highligh }
-for each arg defined in shortarg must have their long version in the longargs list in the same order.
+for each arg defined in shortarg must have their long version in the longargs list in the same order.{: .highligh }

 ```python
 # Now that we imported the required module,